-In a world that often feels like chaos on fire, the ability to learn to decrease anxiety is rapidly becoming a major concern for many.
-The constant bombardment of information, societal pressures, and personal challenges can leave us feeling overwhelmed and stressed.
+These days it sometimes feels like the world is a dumpster fire, so the ability to learn to decrease anxiety is rapidly becoming a major concern for many.
+We’re constantly bombarded with information, societal pressures, and personal challenges that can leave us feeling overwhelmed and stressed.
 However, there is a simple yet profound tool that can help alleviate anxiety: gratitude.

-Gratitude, the practice of recognizing and appreciating the good things in our lives, is one of the most effective ways to instantly change your emotional mindset.
-This is not a warm and fuzzy concept; it’s a scientifically proven method for promoting mental well-being and reducing anxiety.
+Gratitude is the simple practice of recognizing and appreciating the good things in your life – and it’s one of the most effective ways to instantly change your emotional mindset.
+And no, this isn’t some foo-foo hippy-dippy bullshit: it’s a scientifically proven method for improving mental well-being and reducing anxiety.

 7 Ways Gratitude Helps Decrease Anxiety